It's all in the song. If we can create a finished product that makes us happy, then we've succeeded.

 Following a very serious fire in the venue below Moles Studio, where I was the in-house engineer and manager, I began work in Live Sound, this has proven to be a passion of mine and I'm very grateful to have worked with some incredible bands such as Hot Chip, Tom Misch, Joe Goddard (Live) and others.
 The lessons I have learned from FOH engineering have definitely translated back into the studio.

-Feel free to get in touch to chat and get to know each other a little before commiting to any work, I'd love to hear from you.
+Feel free to get in touch to chat and get to know each other a little before committing to any work, I'd love to hear from you.

 Would love to hear from you.
 Click the contact button above to get in touch.